 I’ll also give you some great tips for adopting or buying your very own chocolate Labrador Retriever!

-All labradors are beautiful, of course, but chocolate labradors will always hold a special place in my heart.
+All labradors are beautiful, of course, but brown labradors will always hold a special place in my heart.
 In fact I am unashamedly biased!

 This is Rachael as a puppy